rwoloszyn/content-hub-bold-2/README.md

-# ContentHub - AI-Powered Content Management Platform
+# Skaldora - AI-Powered Content Management Platform

 [![Build with bolt.new](https://bolt.new/badge)](https://bolt.new)